Instant compilation

 Write TypeScript, compile to JavaScript instantly.
 Works offline.
 No setup required.

-Write TypeScript code and see the compiled output in real-time.
-No build setup required.
+Write TypeScript code, see the compiled output as you type.
+No build setup, no watchers, no waiting.

-Syntax highlighting, auto-completion, error detection, and Prettier formatting built-in.
+Syntax highlighting, auto-completion, error detection, and Prettier formatting — all built in.

 TypeScript is a strongly-typed superset of JavaScript developed by Microsoft.
 It adds optional static typing, interfaces, and modern ES features that compile down to plain JavaScript.